FlogramMatt/WebserverChallenge/README.md

 # How to Run
 Open the main folder command line (navigate to it in windows explorer then type 'cmd' and press enter) and run using 'cargo run'.
 Once running using a third party REST API test tool like 'Restful' plugin for Firefox.

-Webserver runs on localhost on port 3000: http://localhost:3000/api/v1/users/
+Webserver runs on localhost on port 3000, REST API calls should use this url: http://localhost:3000/api/v1/users/

 # Valid REST API calls